A breathtaking view of the Mount Fuji summit at sunrise with hikers silhouetted against the morning sky.

 Accommodation on Mount Fuji

 For those choosing an overnight climb, staying in mountain huts is a practical option.
 These huts provide basic accommodation, meals, and rest areas.
+Booking in advance is recommended, especially during peak season.

 Best Time to Climb Mount Fuji